National ‘call to action’ needed to prevent spread of measles – health chief

 Vaccination rates across the country have been dropping, but there are particular concerns about some regions, including parts of London and the West Midlands.

-Figures released on Monday by the UKHSA showed there were 198 lab-confirmed cases and 104 “likely” cases between October 23 2023 and January 15 2024 in the West Midlands.
+Figures released by the UKHSA show there have been 216 confirmed measles cases and 103 probable cases in the West Midlands since October 1 last year.

-Four-fifths (80%) have been found in Birmingham while 8% were identified in Coventry, with the rest spread around the West Midlands.
+Four-fifths (80%) have been found in Birmingham while 10% were identified in Coventry, with the majority being in children aged under 10.

+The UKHSA has declared a national incident, which it said is an internal mechanism signalling the growing public health risk and enabling it to focus work in specific areas.

 Ahead of her visit to Birmingham on Friday, Dame Jenny told BBC Radio 4’s Today programme that people have “forgotten what measles is like”, and that children can be unwell for a week or two with symptoms including a nasty rash, high fever and ear infections.
 She added that the virus is highly infectious.